telerik/kendo-ui-core/docs/controls/charts/overview.md

         ]
     });

-This will render a column chart by default.
+This results in the chart below.

+**Figure 2.
+A chart without ctegories**

 ![Column Chart without categories](/controls/charts/chart-column-no-categories.png)</img>

-You will notice that the columns have no label across the category axis.
-You specify the labeling for the series in the [`categoryAxis` property](/api/dataviz/chart#categoryAxis).
+Notice that the columns have no label across the category axis.
+Specify the labeling for the series in the [`categoryAxis` property](/api/dataviz/chart#categoryAxis), as demonstrated in the example below.

-#### Example
+###### Example

     $("#chart").kendoChart({
         title: {